trivialsoftware/trivialdb/ReadMe.md

 [thinky](http://thinky.io/).
 These are two great projects, and once you outgrow JBase, I strongly encourage you to check them out!

-There are two different APIs, the low-level 'Database' API, and the higher level 'Model' API.
+There are two different APIs, the low-level [Database API](#database-api), and the higher level [Model API](#model-api).
 Previous versions of JBase only had the Database API, so if you want to use what you're used to, feel free to keep using it.
 (You can even use both together in various ways.)
+That being said, I strongly encourage you to check out the [Model API](#model-api), as it's got some really nice validation features, and is a great way to work.

 ### Model API